 The sword of Saint Galgano

 Inside the Rotunda of Montesiepi is located the sword in the rock of Galgano.
-The relic is protected by a glass case that was added in the 20th century, after some vandals in 1960 and 1991 imprudently pulled it out.
-Well yes, even the warning of divine retribution was not enough!
+The relic is protected by a glass case that was added in the 20th century, after some vandals in 1960 and 1991 recklessly attempted to pull it out.
+Indeed, even the warning of divine retribution was not enough!

 Traces of the Knights Templar